pmh47/dirt/README.md

 - If you are using Ubuntu 18.04 or newer, with the Ubuntu-packaged Nvidia drivers (i.e. installed with apt not Nvidia's runfile), and libOpenGL.so and/or libEGL.so is missing, then run `sudo apt install libglvnd-dev`

 - If you see an error `cudaGraphicsGLRegisterImage failed: cudaErrorNotSupported`, this may be due to insufficient GPU memory.
-Note that DIRT allocates some memory through OpenGL outside of TensorFlow's allocator, so it may be necessary to reduce the memory reserved by TensorFlow
+Note that DIRT allocates some memory through OpenGL outside of TensorFlow's allocator, so it may be necessary to reduce the memory reserved by TensorFlow (e.g. by using `allow_growth=True` in the session config)

+- If you see an error `Could not create cudnn handle: CUDNN_STATUS_INTERNAL_ERROR` when initialising cudnn after DIRT, this may again be due to insufficient GPU memory (see previous point).

 ## Usage